digitallawyer/openlegaldictionary/_definitions/hypothetical-question.md

 ---
 title: Hypothetical Question
 permalink: "/definitions/hypothetical-question.html"
-body: A com-binatlon of assumed or proved facts and cir-cumstances, stated ln such form as to constitute a coherent and specific situation or state of facts, upon whicli the oplnion of an expert is asked, by way of evldence on a trial.
+body: A com-binatlon of assumed or proved facts and cir-cumstances, stated in such form as to constitute a coherent and specific situation or state of facts, upon whicli the oplnion of an expert is asked, by way of evldence on a trial.
 Howard
   v.
 People, 185 111.
 552, 57 N. E. 441; People v.
 Durrant, 116 Cal.
 216, 48 Pac.